MicrosoftDocs/visualstudio-docs/docs/ide/customizing-window-layouts-in-visual-studio.md

 If you have a multi-monitor setup at work and a single monitor laptop at home, you can create layouts that are optimized for each machine.

 > [!NOTE]
 > If you apply a multi-monitor layout on a single-monitor system, the floating windows that you placed on the second monitor will be hidden behind the Visual Studio window.
 You can bring these windows to the front by pressing **Alt**+**Tab**.
-If you later open Visual Studio with multiple monitors, you might need to restore the windows to their specified positions by reapplying the layout.
+If you later open Visual Studio with multiple monitors, you can restore the windows to their specified positions by reapplying the layout.

 #### Manage and roam your layouts